DOSull/GISC-421/field-trip/timetable.md

 Time | Activity | Notes
 --- | --- | ---
-9:00 | Assemble **Cotton Plaza** Kelburn Campus | Introductions and overview of field trip, health and safety etc.
+9:00 | Assemble **Cotton 216** Kelburn Campus | Introductions and overview of field trip, health and safety etc.
 10:00 | Depart from Campus
 11:30 | Temperature sensor deployment and lunch |
 1:30 | Arrive at Waihōanga Lodge | It shouldn't take long to unpack!